Dieterbe/body.build/promo/introduction-video-script.md

 # verify opening of insta, youtube, and research links
 # make sure default/empty program loaded (in chrome: third-party cookies to delete site data and start fresh)
 # turn off break timer
+# note: it will be a bit tricky to match up the right actions to a playing audio stream. practice a few times, and perhaps we can smoothen out the script a bit more
 Quick introduction to body.build
 You can go straight to the app.
 There is no signup and no payment.
 It's completely free.